alushinlab/bent_actin/particle_picking/README.md

 recommend not killing the script once started.
 If it must be terminated, closing the terminal should stop it.

+**Example results:**
+The training data for the DAE used in this project can be found at https://doi.org/10.5281/zenodo.6917913 in the DAE_synthetic_data.zip file.
+The training data for the FCN-SS used in this project can be found at https://doi.org/10.5281/zenodo.6917913 in the semanticSegmentation_synthetic_data.zip file.

 ## 3) train_neural_networks
 This directory contains the scripts used to train neural networks that may then be used for particle picking.
 CDAE.py trains a contractive, denoising autoencoder that is able to reconstruct a denoised image from a noisy input.
 The network architecture employed in this project has been largely replaced by a fully convolutional approach (https://github.com/alushinlab/plastin_bundles), but the dense layers used in this version have interesting implications in terms of manifold learning in the context of filament bending.